Subspecialty training in Gynaecological Oncology, including the curriculum and assessments

 The Gynaecological Oncology curriculum is divided into 17 Capabilities in Practice (CiP).

-Please see the Matrix of progression page for both the 2020-21 matrix of progression COVID-19 (for ST6-7 who have switched to the 2019 core curriculum) and the 2018-19 matrix of progression COVID-19 (for ST6-7 who are staying on the pre-2019 core curiulcum).
+Please see the Matrix of progression page for training matrix documents frofro both ST6-7 who have switched to the 2019 core curriculum, and ST6-7 who are staying on the pre-2019 core curriculum.

 Gynaecological Oncology Matrices (COVID-19 version)

 The COVID-19 version of the matrices have been developed to accommodate the temporary derogation approved by the GMC due to the pandemic.
-They should be used for training until the derogation is removed by the GMC following engagement with the Statutory Education Bodies and wider system.

 2-year programme